narak/alsichat2/README.md

 alsichat2
 =========

 A message board with the simplicity of a chat application.
-A lazy message board, if you will.
+A lazy chat, if you will.